-6.10 Applicable Laws
+7.10 Applicable Laws

-The Contract must be interpreted and governed, and the relations between the parties determined, by the laws in force in <To be added at Contract Award>
+The Contract must be interpreted and governed, and the relations between the parties determined, by the laws in force in Ontario.

-6.11 Priority of Documents
+7.11 Priority of Documents

 If there is a discrepancy between the wording of any documents that appear on the list, the wording of the document that first appears on the list has priority over the wording of any document that subsequently appears on the list.